simon84/LoadoutFramework/README.md

 ```
 As shown in this example, you can simply overwrite certain properties (primary weapon was changed to iron sight), if you wish to change the loadout for some loadouts.

+Sub-collections which are not usable standalone, should be created in the `cfgTemplates.hpp`-file.

 #### Applying the Loadout
 The function `BG_fnc_applyLoadout` applies the loadout to a unit.